-The Justice Sector Support Program was awarded to the National Center for State Courts and Development Professionals Inc. (as a sub contractor) as a twenty-one month project funded by USAID in South Africa.
-The JSSP worked in partnership with key justice sector stakeholders to support and augment several justice sector reform initiatives characterized by two broad goals towards:
+The Justice Sector Support Program (JSSP) was awarded to the National Center for State Courts and Development Professionals Inc. (as a sub contractor) as a twenty-one month project funded by USAID in South Africa.
+The JSSP worked in partnership with key justice sector stakeholders to support and augment several justice sector reform initiatives characterized by two broad goals:

 - Strengthening court administration and case flow management to provide for accessible, timely and fair justice to the citizens of South Africa; and